 - All graduates are expected to attend the entire ceremony, and to participate in both the processional and recessional.

 - Commencement is both a joyful occasion and a solemn event.
 Please express your excitement in ways that will not prevent others from hearing the speaker and enjoying the ceremony.

 - Alcohol and other illegal substances are not permitted in Duke Energy Center for the Performing Arts during Commencement.
 Security will be present to confiscate alcohol/illegal substances and prohibit those from marching that may already be under

 - Mobile phones should be turned to silent mode to ensure that all guests can hear and enjoy the commencement activities.

 - Commencement begins with the academic procession.
-The audience is asked to rise as the procession enters the Arena and remain standing until the platform party has taken its place, the Invocation has been given and the Hymn has been sung.
+The audience is asked to rise as the procession enters and remain standing until the platform party has taken its place, the Invocation has been given and the Hymn has been sung.